The sea ice in northern Labrador is thinning — fast. Here's why the Inuit are worried | CBC News

 The sea ice in northern Labrador is thinning — fast.
 Here's why the Inuit are worried

-Ice that is normally 1-metre thick near Makkovik is only about 15 cm this year
+Ice that is normally 1 metre thick near Makkovik is only about 15 cm this year

 As raindrops pelted down the night of March 3, it felt a bit like fall in Barry Andersen's home of Makkovik.